 Flossing is something many people hate, but sadly it is a necessary evil when wearing braces.

 The small and intricate gaps within the brackets and wires of braces are a perfect home for bacteria to reside, grow and develop into a potential problem for you oral health.

-It is strongly advisedto stick to the traditional string flossing methods as this is one of the best options for getting in between all the tight gaps between teeth.
+It is strongly advised to use traditional string flossing methods as this is one of the best options for getting in between all the tight gaps between teeth.

 Using a waxed tape floss can be beneficial as this glides easier over the teeth and brace and has a larger surface area to come into contact with the teeth.

 It does sadly take a bit of time and dedication, but you should do this everyday.

 Due to the small gaps that are often involved, feeding a flimsy floss strip through the gaps can be difficult.

 - Oral b superfloss - pack of 3 (each pack contains 50 strands)

 - Ideal for braces bridges and wide spaces